christiangemesi/bachelorarbeit/README.md

 >    |-clone_address.txt
 >    ```
 >    Explenations for the files:
->    - thekre_script_run_once.sh: creates the deploymend folder, runs the docker containers, creates rebuild_docker_container.sh which will be scheduled with a cronjob to run every 5 minutes
+>    - thekre_script_run_once.sh: creates the deploymend folder, runs the docker containers, creates rebuild_docker_container.sh which will be scheduled with a cronjob to run every day at 00:00
 >    - .env: contains the environment variables for the application like logindata
 >    - clone_address.txt: contains the clone address of the repository with the token